Interim Global Board of Directors

-The governing bodies of White Ribbon Alliance provide mission-based leadership and strategic oversight of the Global Alliance.
+The interim Global Board of Directors provides mission-based leadership and strategic oversight of the Global Alliance.

 Dr. Amanullah Khan